matthewvandevort/Weather-Dashboard/README.md

 # Sources

-* Thanks to my Instructor Dan Gross and TA's Andrew H. and Ross K.
+* Thanks to my Instructor Dan Gross and TA's Andrew H. and Ross K, and my tutor, Simpn Rennocks.
+Also, a shout out to Cat and Jose for helping me talk through an issue.

+# Unfourtunates

+* I wasn't able to figure out local storage for some aweful reason and coul not get the UV Index to show up properly...Damn.